 Miniature Schnauzers’ coat is non shedding and hypoallergenic and is easily maintained by routine brushing and regular grooming.
 We have two experienced Groomers, Genevieve and Lesley, who come to the farm every week to groom our puppies and adults.

 Island Miniature Schnauzers’ puppies are classified into three size categories: Teacup (3.5 -6 lbs.), Toy 7-10 lbs.) and Miniature (14–23 lbs.).
 We welcome your call, 778-425-2527 or email: email@example.com

 Choosing Your Puppy

 We will assist you in choosing your new puppy.
 Your lifestyle, level of activity, size of family and residence location are all factors that will be discussed.
-Local customers are welcome to choose their puppy early and arrange for bonding sessions with their new baby.

 Our Miniature Schnauzers are easily trained, thriving on clear and routine commands.